axolotlsAxolotl Cloudy Water Fix: Diagnose the Cause, Apply the Right Correction, Prevent...

 Cycle the tank before adding an axolotl

 The single most effective prevention measure is completing the nitrogen cycle before the axolotl enters the tank.
 A fully cycled tank processes ammonia to nitrite to nitrate continuously.
 When the cycle is complete, ammonia and nitrite read 0 ppm within 24 hours of adding an ammonia source, and nitrate is present.
-Fishless cycling takes 4 to 8 weeks and must be completed before the axolotl goes in.
+Fishless cycling takes 4 to 6 weeks and must be completed before the axolotl goes in.
+The tank setup guide walks through the one-time setup that precedes cycling.

 Test water regularly

 Weekly testing with a liquid test kit catches parameter shifts before they cause visible cloudiness.
-Ammonia or nitrite creeping above 0 ppm in an established tank signals a problem with the biological filter that needs investigation before it becomes a full bloom.
+Ammonia or nitrite creeping above 0 ppm in an established tank signals a biological filter problem that needs investigation before it becomes a full bloom.
 The water testing guide covers testing frequency, action thresholds, and kit recommendations.

 Maintain a consistent water change schedule

 Regular partial water changes remove nitrate and dissolved organics that the filter does not eliminate.
-The standard schedule for an established axolotl tank is 20 percent weekly.
+The standard schedule for an established axolotl tank is 20 to 25 percent weekly.
 Consistency matters more than volume.
 Skipping changes for 2 to 3 weeks allows nitrate and dissolved organics to accumulate to levels that promote both bacterial and algal blooms.
-The water change schedule covers routines by tank size and bioload.
+The water change schedule guide covers routines by tank size and bioload, and the care SOP covers the broader daily and weekly maintenance routine.

 Control light exposure